NARA Privacy Act Systems: NARA 23

 AUTHORITY FOR MAINTENANCE OF THE SYSTEM: 5 U.S.C.
 App.
 3.

 ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES: Pursuant to the Inspector General Act of 1978, 95, and Inspector General Reform Act of 2008, Public Law 110-409, (codified as amended at 5 U.S.C.
 App.
 3), NARA maintains investigative case files on individuals to: Examine allegations and/or complaints of fraud, waste, abuse, and irregularities and violations of laws and regulations; make determinations resulting from these authorized investigations; and facilitate the preparation of statistical and other reports by the Office of Inspector General (OIG).
-As described in Appendix A, the routine use statements A, B, C, D, E, G, and H also apply to this system of records.
+As described in Appendix A, the routine use statements A, B, C, D, E, G, H, and I also apply to this system of records.

 In addition to the disclosures generally permitted under 5 U.S.C.
 552a(b) of the Privacy Act of 1974 and the specified routine uses described in Appendix A, information in this system may be disclosed pursuant to 5 U.S.C.
 552a(b)(3) according to following the routine uses: